-Polyamide Polyolefin and Cellulose (PAPC) filaments produce 3D printed bone replacement, meshes, lumbar spacers, hearing aides, & foot orthotics.
+Polyamide Polyolefin & Cellulose (PAPC) filaments produce 3D printed bone replacement, meshes, lumbar spacers, hearing aides, & foot orthotics.

 FibreTuff PAPC filament is comprised of FDA compliant advanced biomaterial compounds including cellulose fiber for producing 3D Printed parts in the medical industry.
 PAPC has already passed NAMSA Class I testing governing cytotoxicity and skin irritation, as well as USP Class VI testing for Class II, and eventually Class III 3D Printed medical devices and implants.
 PAPC’s strength is ideal for medical, dental, and veterinary applications, as well as industrial, commercial, and aerospace.

-Biocompatible: PAPC is bioabsorbable, meaning living tissue and bone will absorb and adhere to it.
+Biocompatible: PAPC is biocompatible, meaning living tissue and bone will absorb and adhere to it.

-Non Toxic: PAPC is non bioresorbable and does not dissolve inside the body or leech harmful compounds into the bloodstream.
+Non Toxic: PAPC is non bioresorbable and does not dissolve or leech harmful compounds into the bloodstream.

 Desktop FDM Compatible: PAPC II rivals PEEK in strength to weight ratio but prints at 230℃ making it compatible with most desktop FDM printers.